 The SAN Volume Controller is configured to manage LUs that are exported only by RAID controllers.
 Operation with other RAID controllers is illegal.
-While it is possible to use the SAN Volume Controller to manage just a bunch of disks (JBOD) LUs presented by supported RAID controllers, it should be noted that the SAN Volume Controller itself provides no RAID function, so these LUs are exposed to data loss in the event of a disk failure.
+While it is possible to use the SAN Volume Controller to manage JBOD (just a bunch of disks) LUs that are presented by supported RAID controllers, the SAN Volume Controller itself does not provide RAID functions, so these LUs are exposed to data loss in the event of a disk failure.

 If a single RAID controller presents multiple LUs, either by having multiple RAID configured or by partitioning one or more RAID into multiple LUs, each LU can be owned by either SAN Volume Controller or a directly attached host.
-Suitable LUN masking must be in place to ensure that LUs are not shared between SAN Volume Controllers and direct attached hosts.
+Suitable LUN masking must be in place to ensure that LUs are not shared between SAN Volume Controller nodes and direct attached hosts.

 In a split controller configuration, a RAID presents some of its LUs to a SAN Volume Controller (which treats the LU as an MDisk) and the remaining LUs to another host.
 The SAN Volume Controller presents virtual disks (VDisks) that are created from the MDisk to another host.
-There is no requirement for the pathing driver in the two hosts to be the same (although, if the RAID controller were an ESS, both hosts would use SDD).
-Figure 18 on page 74 shows that the RAID controller is a DS4000, with RDAC used for pathing on the directly attached host, and SDD used on the host that is attached with the SAN Volume Controller.
+There is no requirement for the multipathing driver for the two hosts to be the same.
+Figure 18 on page 78 shows that the RAID controller is an IBM DS4000, with RDAC used for pathing on the directly attached host, and SDD used on the host that is attached with the SAN Volume Controller.
 Hosts can simultaneously access LUs that are provided by the SAN Volume Controller and directly by the device.